ROOTING TOGETHER

 Conference Highlights

-- Over 800 attendees
+- Over 1,000 attendees

 - Inspiring keynote speakers

-- Two days of workshops and field trips
+- Workshops and field trips

-- Over 300 presenters across four tracks: conservation, plant science, horticulture and education
+- Over 200 presenters across four tracks: conservation, plant science, horticulture and education

 - Associated meeting opportunities

-- Art, poetry, music and photography
+- Art, music, and photography

 - Networking events